Chemical Plant Karpov

 Chemical Plant Karpov is a Russian chemical plant in Mendeleyevsk, Tatarstan.
 JSC Chemical Plant Karpov is a joint stock company which runs the oldest chemical plant in Russia.
 The company was named after Lev Karpov.

 History

 The plant was founded by Kapiton Ushkov.
+It was founded in 1868.

+Owners and management

+The Chemical Plant is owned by two companies: Jiesem Chemical LLC (DSMK, 51%) and En-Him LLC.

+Member of the Board of Directors (from 2018) - Timur Metshin.